Lyc1103/Aritificial-Intelligence_Path-Finding-of-Maze/README.md

 ## If you have the `make` commend :

-If your device supports the `make` command, this will be much easier ( because my file name is very long... ).<br>
+If your device supports the `make` command, this will be much easier.<br>
 You can type `make` in Terminal to see the output of all Python files directly.<br>
 You can also type in :<br>